microsoft/ApplicationInsights-JS/API-reference.md

         // If true, default behavior of trackPageView is changed to record end of page view duration interval when
         // trackPageView is called.
         overridePageViewDuration: boolean;

+        // Default 20 - controls how many ajax calls will be monitored per page view.
+        // Set to -1 to monitor all ajax calls on the page.
+        maxAjaxCallsPerView: number;
     }

 Set these values in [the snippet](https://azure.microsoft.com/documentation/articles/app-insights-javascript/) that you insert in your web pages.